 Definition, nature, importance and limitations of statistics.
 The concept of Averages, Mean, Mode, Median, functional relationship in economic and the use of Graphs.
 The concept and interpretation of shapes and curves e.g. total revenue and total cost curves, consumption and production functions.

 Simple derivatives: Concept of total, average and marginal values.

-Communicative/Interactive and Constructivist approaches Imparting knowledge by means of creating situations.
+Communicative/Interactive and Constructivist approaches imparting knowledge by means of creating situations, average of both the tests will be taken